Questions for doctors and interested parties:

 Is it possible to classify the tests as screening tests?

-Is it possible to make a statement regarding the latency at the time of clinical manifestation of the target disease without changing the lifestyle (including medication) for the individual diseases?
+Is it possible to make a statement regarding the latency at the time of clinical manifestation of the target disease without changing lifestyle (including medication) for the individual diseases?

 How can the body’s ability to repair itself be assessed for individual target diseases (in which situation is “ultra-early therapy” already too much therapy)?